cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Registering & Controlling flows
 **Active Channels**

 The controller and host chain should keep track of an `active-channel` for each registered interchain account.
 The `active-channel` is set during the channel creation handshake process.
-A new channel can be opened with the same source port, allowing access to the interchain account on the host chain.
 This is a safety mechanism that allows a controller chain to regain access to an interchain account on a host chain in case of a channel closing.

 An active channel can look like this: